 Once we have the span, we can enrich our span with the caller’s stack trace and pinpoint the exact call:

-Have any questions I didn't cover here?
-Reach out on groundcover's redis channel and ask away!
+Have any questions we didn't cover here?
+Reach out on groundcover's Redis channel and ask away!

 Sign up for Updates